StuartsProjects/SX1280/Ranging/ReadMe.md

 <br><br>
 ### First Ranging tests

-The first ranging tests were with a E28-2G4M12S (left) and a G-NiceRF device (right).
+The first ranging tests were done on breadboards.
 I did not initially have a way of plugging them into a breadboard so I made my own adapters, see picture;

 ![Picture 1](Pictures/SX1280_Breadboard_Prototypes.jpg)
 <br><br>